Overview of PhD Program

 The onus to engage in the IDP process is on the student, with the support and input of the adviser.
 Although the IDP is kept on file in the department, it is primarily a document for use by the student.
 Through the IDP process, it is possible that the student may decide to identify various additional mentors to whom they can go for expertise and advice.

-There are three aspects of the HBS IDP that will be completed on an annual basis, and submitted to the Academic Program Administrator by January 15th of each year.
+There are three aspects of the HBS IDP that will be completed on an annual basis, and uploaded to the “Independent Development Plan” touchpoint in My Portfolio in CoursePlus by January 15th of each year.
 The IDP summary and the signature form will both be kept in the student’s departmental file.

-- Self assessment and goal setting, primarily accomplished by the student through the completion of one of 2 ‘self assessment tools’.
+- Self-assessment and goal setting, primarily accomplished by the student through the completion of an assessment tool provided by the department.

 Ideas for Items/Topics to Consider in Creation/Review of the IDP